JuliaGizmos/Interact.jl/README.md

 ## Learning more

-[Documentation](https://piever.github.io/InteractBase.jl/latest/), a [tutorial](https://github.com/piever/InteractBase.jl/blob/master/docs/examples/tutorial.ipynb) and a list of [all available widgets](https://piever.github.io/InteractBase.jl/latest/api_reference.html) are available for the InteractBase package, on which Interact is based.
-Simply replace `using InteractBase, InteractBulma` with `using Interact`.
+To learn more, check out the [documentation](https://JuliaGizmos.github.io/Interact.jl/latest/) and the list of [all available widgets](https://JuliaGizmos.github.io/Interact.jl/latest/api_reference.html).